Achilles fights the Ethiopian king Memnon, watched by their divine mothers Thetis and Eos.

 Epigram by Agathias Scholasticus (circa 530-582/594 AD)

-A black-figure painting Achilles and Ajax playing a board game.
+A black-figure painting of Achilles and Ajax playing a board game.
+The poses of the armoured

 Detail of an Attic "bilingual" neck amphora, made in Athens around 520 BC.